Efficient compression of neural networks and datasets: Optimization and Algorithmic Details

-If we now suppose that $X_{ji}^{\ell}$ is the activation of layer $\ell-1$, and that the current weights of layer $\ell$ are $\hat w_{kj} \hat z_{kj}$, then we can set $y_{ki}^{\ell}=\sum_j \hat w_{kj} \hat z_{kj} X_{ji}^{\ell}$ and thereafter minimize \eqref{eq:quadraticLemmaLayerwise} with respect to $w,\gamma$ with gradient descent until we converge to an optimum where all components in the vector $\gamma$ are either $0$ or $1$.
+If we now suppose that $X_{ji}^{\ell}$ is the activation of layer $\ell-1$, and that the current weights of layer $\ell$ are $\hat w_{kj} \hat z_{kj}$, then we can set $y_{ki}^{\ell}=\sum_j \hat w_{kj} \hat z_{kj} X_{ji}^{\ell}$ and thereafter minimize Eq.~\eqref{em:quadraticLayerwise} with respect to $w,\gamma$ with gradient descent until we converge to an optimum where all components in the vector $\gamma$ are either $0$ or $1$.
 Thereafter, we set the new weight matrix equal to $w$.
 This also works seamlessly with biases.
 Indeed, we can think of $w$ as a matrix whose last column contains the bias values and add an additional row of ones to $X$ to cover this case with the same theorem and algorithm.

-We additionally found that it is advantageous to traverse the network in reverse order when combining this method with Random Gradient Pruning introduced in Section \ref{sec:random-gradient-pruning}: We start with this procedure at the last layer and prune away all unnecessary weights.
-This then produces spurious weights as described in Section \ref{sec:random-gradient-pruning} and appendix \ref{sec:rgpIllustration}.
+We additionally found that it is advantageous to traverse the network in reverse order when combining this method with Random Gradient Pruning introduced in Sec.~\ref{sec:random-gradient-pruning}: We start with this procedure at the last layer and prune away all unnecessary weights.
+This then produces spurious weights as described in Sec.~\ref{sec:random-gradient-pruning} and App.~\ref{sec:rgpIllustration}.
 Those weights can thereafter be eliminated efficiently with Random Gradient Pruning before proceeding to the next-to-last layer and so on.
 In this way, part of the layerwise information is propagated through the entire network.